noh-lab/social-infection/README.md

 * Two text format data files, one for the host fitness experiment and another for the symbiont transmission experiment.
 * GFF files for the three *P. bonniea* genomes
 * Code for how the GFF files were generated and used
+* Protein sequences for the candidate virulence factors identified